The SJAA Committee

 Felicity Nelson

 Felicity Nelson is a science and health journalist with bylines in ScienceAlert, Guardian Australia, news.com, Mamamia, Croakey, HealthEd, The Medical Republic and Lawyers Weekly.
 Her stories were published in The Best Australian Science Writing anthologies in 2020, 2019 and 2017.
-She served as the SJAA Treasurer between 2021 and 2024.
+She served as the SJAA Treasurer between 2021 and 2024 and has continued to play an important role in managing the SJAA finances.

 You can find her @frogsandstars.